adamfaryna/repository-viewer/README.md

 * rest - service for making REST calls for getting data from the server.

 Views:
-* Listing - show a list of records in tabular form.
+* Listing - show a list of repositories in tabular form.
 Default view.
 * Details - shows details of the selected record.
 Required recordId parameter.

 Application is build using GulpJS.
 Current version runs on BrowserSync.